Texas A&M University Libraries: Search Tools and Popular Databases

 Time-saving search tools are available through SearchNow linking to the most appropriate full text of many books and journals available online.
-LibCat and the MSL Catalog can be used to narrow down searches from topics to specific authors or books.
 The Libraries also have a list of popular databases available to students, staff, and faculty for on- or off- campus use.

 Subject Librarians

 The libraries have a subject librarian for each academic subject offered on campus to aid in beginning the research process specific to classes and reference in the respective field.
 Evans Library has a consultation area for an on-duty librarian to help incoming patrons begin the research process.
-Patrons can request to make an appointment with a librarian to discuss any research matters and/or general questions.

 Social Outreach and Other Services

-In recent years, the libraries have begun to reach out to patrons through social media, maintaining a TAMU Libraries page on Facebook, a Twitter feed for the TAMU Libraries, a TAMU Libraries YouTube Channel, among other social out reach options.
+In recent years, the libraries have begun to reach out to patrons through social media.
 Patrons are provided with a variety of ways for contacting the libraries, including messaging an on-duty librarian via text, chat, email, phone, and office hours.

 Libraries

 Among the Texas A&M Libraries are: